awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 1. Using the AWS account that the domain is currently registered to, sign in to the [AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=customer-service&serviceCode=billing&categoryCode=domain-name-registration-issue)\.
 **Important**
-You must sign in either by using the root account or by using an IAM user that has been granted IAM permissions in one or more of the following ways:
+You must sign in either by using the root account or by using a user that has been granted IAM permissions in one or more of the following ways:
 The user is assigned the **AdministratorAccess** managed policy\.
 The user is assigned the **AmazonRoute53DomainsFullAccess** managed policy\.
 The user is assigned the **AmazonRoute53FullAccess** managed policy\.
-If you don't sign in either by using the root account or by using an IAM user that has the required permissions, we can't update the domain owner\.
+If you don't sign in either by using the root account or by using a user that has the required permissions, we can't update the domain owner\.
 This requirement prevents unauthorized users from changing the owner of a domain\.

 1. Specify the following values:
 **Regarding**